There are those who think that studying is just a matter of sitting down at your desk and applying yourself. Easy peasy.

-A really important point to make is that every student’s Study Formula is their own.
-The combination of practices and study techniques that make up their Study Formula will be unique to them.
+What is absolutely KEY about a Study Formula, is that every student’s Study Formula is different.
+The combination of study techniques and methods that make up your teen’s Study Formula will be unique to them.

-However, here’s a list of study techniques and processes that would commonly be in a straight-A-student’s Study Formula:
+Here is a list of study techniques, methods and considerations that would be likely to feature in a top student’s Study Formula:

-(By the way – they’re in a somewhat chronological order, meaning the things nearer the top of the list your teen would do earlier in their exam preparation, while the things towards the end of the list your teen would do closer to the actual exam.)
+(By the way — this list is in somewhat of a chronological order, meaning the items nearer the top of the list are things your teen would probably do earlier in their exam preparation, while the things towards the end of the list are things your teen would probably do closer to the actual exam.)